steins07/reactprojs/README.md

-This is a repo that includes all the prjects that were whiel learning React.
+This is a repo that includes all the projects that were built while learning React.